decoderkurt/KindleTool/README.md

 >> Show this help screen.

 ### notices:
+1. If the variable KT_WITH_UNKNOWN_DEVCODES is set in your environment (no matter the value), some device checks will be relaxed with the create command.

-1. Kindle 4.0+ has a known bug that prevents some updates with meta-strings to run.
+2. Kindle 4.0+ has a known bug that prevents some updates with meta-strings to run.
-2. Currently, even though OTA V2 supports updates that run on multiple devices, it is not possible to create an update package that will run on both the Kindle 4 (No Touch) and Kindle 5 (Touch/PW).
+3. Currently, even though OTA V2 supports updates that run on multiple devices, it is not possible to create an update package that will run on both the Kindle 4 (No Touch) and Kindle 5 (Touch/PW).

 // kate: indent-mode cstyle; indent-width 4; replace-tabs on; remove-trailing-spaces none;